uidaholib/data-management-guide/guide/planning/doe.md

 - [**ASCR Digital Data Management**](https://science.osti.gov/ascr/Funding-Opportunities/Digital-Data-Management)
 - ASCR treats **software as a data artifact** — DMSPs must address software-specific issues including open source licensing, distribution format, discoverability, and handling of proprietary third-party dependencies
-- DMP's must breifly discuss the issues below, if applicable:
+- DMP's must briefly discuss the issues below, if applicable:
   - The Open Source License to be used;
   - If executable versions of the software will also be released, and if so what format will be used;
   - How software can be found and accessed and the length of time the software will be publicly available;